SunParis/SJTU-Graduate-Algorithm-Notes/README.md

-# SJTU Graduate Algorithm Course by Prof. Li Guoqiang
+# SJTU Graduate Algorithm Course

 This repository contains a compact set of algorithm notes based on the content of SJTU's graduate algorithm course taught by Prof. Li Guoqiang, together with some fast-track summary notes compiled by Codex.